darkrenaissance/darkfi/doc/src/testnet/guide.md

 $ ./drk airdrop 13.37 BobvfQrDaf32VNhVtX6Adyi3WGfPpPYZPJBn6rnrxHKm
 ```

+Note: you have wait some minutes between airdrops since they're
+rate-limited.

 On success, you should see a transaction ID.
 If successful,
 the airdrop transactions will how be in the consensus' mempool,
 waiting for inclusion in the next block.
 Depending on the network,